 The strong magnetic fields created during an MRI can make heart pacemakers and other implants not work as well.
 It can also cause a piece of metal inside your body to move or shift.

 Breast MRI is more sensitive than mammogram, especially when it is performed using contrast dye.
 However, breast MRI may not always be able to distinguish breast cancer from noncancerous breast growths.
 This can lead to a false-positive result.

 MRI also cannot pick up tiny pieces of calcium (microcalcifications), which mammogram can detect.

 A biopsy is needed to confirm the results of a breast MRI.

-American College of Radiology.
-ACR practice parameter for the performance of contrast-enhanced magnetic resonance imaging (MRI) or the breast.
-Updated 2014.
+American College of Radiology website.
+ACR practice parameter for the performance of contrast-enhanced magnetic resonance imaging (MRI) of the breast.

 American Congress of Obstetricians and Gynecologists (ACOG) website.
 ACOG statement on breast cancer screening guidelines.